 My seasonal whole food detox program is an ideal way to access your keys to a sustainable ideal body weight, without the premise of extremes, and a way of eating that can be followed for a lifetime.
 Its a roadmap to body detox for better health.

-In spring, take a look at what I am offering and join, to kick-start your health with a good mix of complex carbohydrates, fats and oils.
+Take a look at the seasonal detox programs to see what I am offering and join, to kick-start your health with a good mix of complex carbohydrates, fats and oils.